metacollin/homebrew-gnuradio/README.md

 homebrew-gnuradio
 =================
-Delicious and foamy tap of the latest development version of gnuradio!
+Delicious and foamy tap of the latest ~~development~~ stable version of gnuradio!
 Yay!

 This will *not* automatically handle gnuradio's python dependencies, in accordance with homebrew's python policy.
-Typically, this can be done using pip:
+Typically, you can install the python dependencies required by gnuradio by running:

 ```sh
 pip install Cheetah lxml matplotlib numpy scipy docutils sphinx